Back to jobs

 What You’ll Do

-• Proactively source and headhunt candidates through multiple channels (cold calling, networking, referrals, LinkedIn, job boards, etc.).
+• Proactively source and headhunt candidates through multiple channels (cold calling, networking, referrals, LinkedIn, job boards, creative outreach, etc.).

 • Apply a sales-driven approach to recruiting—pitching opportunities, overcoming objections, and closing top talent.

-• Manage the full recruitment lifecycle: sourcing, outreach, screening, interviewing, and closing candidates.
+• Manage the full recruitment lifecycle: sourcing, outreach, screening, interviewing, and closing.

-• Develop creative strategies to attract both active and passive candidates.
+• Develop creative, personalized strategies to attract both active and passive candidates.

 • Build and maintain strong relationships with hiring managers to understand team needs and align recruitment strategies.

-• Maintain accurate candidate pipelines and provide timely updates to stakeholders.
+• Keep pipelines updated and provide clear, timely updates to stakeholders.

-• Consistently meet or exceed recruitment targets and KPIs.
+• Consistently hit and exceed recruitment targets and KPIs.

 What We’re Looking For

-• Proven experience in recruiting or sales, preferably in agency, high-volume search, or business development roles.
+• Proven experience in recruiting or sales, ideally in agency, high-volume search, or business development roles.

-• A hunter mentality—comfortable with outreach, cold calls, and pitching opportunities to candidates.
+• hunter mentality—comfortable with outreach, cold calls, and pitching opportunities.

-• Strong organizational skills and the ability to manage multiple roles at once.
+• Strong organizational skills and the ability to juggle multiple roles at once.

 What We Offer

-• Competitive base pay with a performance-based bonus structure tied to your success.
+• Competitive base pay + performance-based bonuses tied directly to your success.

-• Career growth opportunities within a fast-paced and expanding company.
+• Career growth opportunities in a fast-paced, expanding company.

-• The chance to make a measurable impact on the growth of our business.
+• The chance to make a real impact on our company’s growth and culture.

 Apply for this job